-A couple is generally considered infertile if they are unable to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse without use of contraceptives (WHO, 2010; Sami et. al.,, 2012).
+A couple is generally considered infertile if they are unable to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse without use of contraceptives (WHO, 2010; Sami et al., 2012).
 It could also be defined as 12 months of appropriately timed intercourse that does not result in conception.
-The World Health Organization defines infertility as the inability of couples of reproductive age to impregnate or conceive and carry a pregnancy to live birth within two years of exposure to the risk of pregnancy (Animasahun et. al., 2013).
+The World Health Organization defines infertility as the inability of couples of reproductive ages to impregnate or conceive and carry a pregnancy to live birth within two years of exposure to the risk of pregnancy (Animasahun et. al., 2013).
 The World Health Organization recommends modifying the clinical infertility definition for use in epidemiological research as follows: "The absence of conception in 24 months of regular unprotected intercourse."
-WHO proposed to extend the period of trying to get pregnant from 12 to 24 months, because it had been found that many couples who did not get pregnant in a period of 12 months, did eventually get pregnant without treatment (Odek et. al., 2014).
-It also includes the inability to carry a pregnancy to the delivery of a live baby (Uadia and Emokpae, 2015).
+WHO proposed to extend the period of trying to get pregnant from 12 to 24 months, because it had been found that many couples who did not get pregnant in a period of 12 months, did eventually get pregnant without treatment (Odek et. al., 2015).
 Infertility could be classified as either primary or secondary.